Wireless Festival at Queen Elizabeth Park

 While this was Jay–Z’s third time at Wireless, it was Timberlake’s first and you can be sure that both artists will be back again.
 Performing in front of over 60,000 fans in the searing heat, both artists put on a show to remember, as they played tracks from their new albums, whilst also paying homage to their old hits.
 The crowd were singing and dancing along from beginning to end, marking an end to a successful first two days at the festival.

-For further information about Wireless Festival and future editions visit here.
+For further information and future editions visit Wireless Festival’s website here.